Boyan-nolimit/style-guide-no-limit/README.md

     miniForm ? <MiniForm/> : <OtherForm/>
 ```

-## Commented code is used only for explanation.
-Delete the code, do not comment out blocks of code.
-If we need it for some reason later on it is in the git history.

-## Don't leave any console objects in production
-Always delete `console.log` or similar code used for testing before merging

 ## Prefer if/return over if/else in functions
 If your function only has two return possibilities, and one is conditional, then you do not need the `else { }` block around your non-conditional return.
 Make that return your default, and include an `if` condition before
 ```javascript